jigo3635/nekbone_kernel/README.md

 # Nekbone_kernel with LIBXSMM/SIMD

-All the compilers/flags and defination in test/makenek
+All the compilers/flags and variables can be changed in test/makenek

 ### General information

+Set the F77/CC compilers

 ```
 # Fortran compiler